Lovinoes/website/web/docs/panel/features/admin/servers.md

 Each action asks for confirmation first, and **Delete** spells out that it cannot be undone.
 Only the actions your role permits appear.

+The **Delete** confirmation carries the same two switches as a single [server deletion](#delete), both off by default: **Force**, which removes the servers from the panel even when their nodes cannot be reached (with a warning that their files and databases may be left behind), and "Do you want to delete backups of these servers?".
+Whatever you pick applies to every selected server.

 Servers the action would not change are skipped rather than pushed through, so suspending a selection that already contains suspended servers only touches the rest, and the toast reports both counts ("Successfully suspended 3 servers.
 2 servers skipped.").
 If nothing in the selection would change, the panel says so and does nothing.

 Servers are processed independently, so a bulk action can partly succeed; the toast then reports how many succeeded and how many failed.